Synthetixio/SIPs/content/sccp/sccp-403.md

 ## Motivation

 The motivation is to deprecate solo staking in favor of  [420 POL staking](https://sips.synthetix.io/sips/sip-420).
-Note that solo stakers having a collateralization ratios well above 160% are able to claim back their snx and debt from Treasury within a 6 months period after the date of their liquidations  `(i.e. before 21-Oct-2025).
+Note that solo stakers having a collateralization ratios well above 160% are able to claim back their SNX and debt from Treasury within a 6 months period after the date of their liquidations  `(i.e. before 21-Oct-2025).
 However the accounts' collateralization ratio needs to remain above the 160% during the grace period in order to be eligible.
 If the ratio dips below 160% during the grace period, the accounts' SNX is considered to be forfeited, as per the standard liquidation rules outlines in [SCCP-401](https://sips.synthetix.io/sccp/sccp-401/).
-Users who are liquidated are encouraged to open tickets in [Synthetix Discord](https://discord.gg/HSgeHuVs) in order to claim back that liquidated snx.
+Users who are liquidated are encouraged to open tickets in [Synthetix Discord](https://discord.gg/HSgeHuVs) in order to claim back that liquidated SNX.

 ## Copyright